 Analyzing General Electric's Unusual Options Activity

-General Electric (NYSE:GE) shares experienced unusual options activity on Thursday.
-The stock price moved up to $13.48 following the option alert.
+On Tuesday, shares of General Electric (NYSE:GE) saw unusual options activity.
+After the option alert, the stock price moved down to $12.91.

 - Option Type: SWEEP